-In partnership with SEQ Catchments and SEQ Fire and Biodiversity Consortium, Council has produced a comprehensive property management handbook for local landholders.
+In partnership with Healthy Land & Water and SEQ Fire and Biodiversity Consortium, Council has produced a comprehensive property management handbook for local landholders.
 The handbook covers a variety of topics including managing soil erosion, grazing, water supply, fire, pests, remnant vegetation and much more.
-You can download the handbook, or hard copies can be obtained from Council offices at Lowood, Kilcoy or Esk.
-It does make a great addition to any table top!
+You can download The Living in Somerset handbook (PDF), or hard copies can be obtained from Council offices at Lowood, Kilcoy or Esk.
+It does make a great addition to any tabletop!

 Natural Resource Management Plan

 Download the Esk Shire Natural Resource Management Plan (PDF 8MB)